Rounakchadha/House-price-prediction-model-using-advanced-regression-techniques/README.md

 ## Project Overview

-The primary goal of this project is to predict house prices based on a variety of factors, including location, size, number of rooms, neighborhood amenities, and more.
+The primary goal of this project is to predict house prices based on a variety of factors, including location, size, number of rooms, neighborhood amenities,and more.
 This model can be used by real estate professionals, data scientists, and anyone interested in building a predictive model for housing prices.

 The project includes:
 - Data cleaning and preprocessing